Skip to main content

 Maurice Ravel - Valses nobles et sentimentales

-The work was first presented in Paris in a recital of anonymous compositions.
-Many of Ravel's fans disapproved of the music, not imagining that the deliberate "wrong notes" belonged to one of the most beloved French composers.
+The work was first presented in Paris at a concert of anonymous compositions, a fashionable practice of the time.
+Many listeners reacted with hostility, disturbed by the deliberately abrasive harmonies and unexpected dissonances, never suspecting that the “wrong notes” belonged to one of France’s most admired composers.

-In 1912 Ravel orchestrated the suite and presented it as a ballet under the title "Adélaïde, ou le langage des fleurs (Adelaide: The Language of Flowers).
+In 1912, Ravel orchestrated the suite and transformed it into a ballet titled AdĂ©laĂŻde, ou le langage des fleurs (Adelaide: The Language of Flowers), revealing the music’s remarkable capacity for color, movement, and dramatic atmosphere.

 Comments